Caz-T/Utopia-Engine/README.md

 This is an implementation of the famous Print-n'-play board game: Utopia Engine.
 More rules and usages are to be added here.

-**Currently the application is playable, though with potential bugs.**
+This project has been submitted as my course project for OOP 2022 Spring, Tsinghua University.

-This project is to be submitted as the course work of me for OOP 2022 Spring, Tsinghua University.
+If you feel like refining any part of this game, feel free to start an issue!

 > For Hannah.
 For your future.
 For your inner Utopia.